bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 2. **Structural unemployment**: Occurs because of there are insufficient jobs available
 3. **Cyclical unemployment**: Unemployment that occurs due to seasonal or recession related downturns; for example, Mall Santa Clause

-### Structural unemloyment: A closer look into unions
+### Structural unemloyment: A closer look into unions and minimum wage
 ....

 ### Theory of Efficieny wages